Education (ED) (EDUC)

 This course provides Teacher Candidates who have accepted a position as a teacher of record in a local public school supervised experiences working under an Intern or Probationary Certificate.
 A university field supervisor in conjunction with a mentor teacher supervises the intern.
 Course is graded on a Satisfactory (S) or Unsatisfactory (U) basis for 1 SCH.
 Prerequisite: Admission to alternative teacher certification program and completion of program requirements.

 ED 486.
-Content Knowledge for EC-6 Educators.
+Social Studies, ELAR, Art, and Theatre Arts Methods for Elementary Educators.
 3 Hours.

 ED 487.
-Strategies for EC-6 Educators.
+Content and Strategies for EC-6 Math and Science.
 3 Hours.

 ED 489.
 Individual Study.
 3 Hours.